ChainSafe/lodestar/.vscode/README.md

-Adapt to your needs `launch.template.json` and copy as `launch.json`.
+Copy `launch.template.json` as `launch.json` and adapt to your needs.

-Follow `docs/pages/tools/debugging.md` for more details.
+See [Debugging](../docs/pages/tools/debugging.md) for more details.